evendis/flattery/README.md

 ### How to define a model that has cached values from a :belongs_to association

-Given a model with a :category assoociation, and you want to cache instance.category.name as instance.category_name:
+Given a model with a :category assoociation, and you want to cache instance.category.name as instance.category_name.

-* First, add a migration to add :category_name column to your table with the same type as category.name
+First, add a migration to add :category_name column to your table with the same type as category.name.
-* Then just include Flattery::ValueCache in your model and define flatten_values like this:
+Then just include Flattery::ValueCache in your model and define flatten_values like this:

     class Note < ActiveRecord::Base
       belongs_to :category